lijian16/FCC/README.md

 # Train long-tailed CIFAR-100 with imbalanced ratio of 100.
 # In run.sh, `GPUs` are the GPUs you want to use, such as '0' or`0,1,2,3`.
 bash run.sh

+2, If you want to train different methods with FCC.
+# Just modify the "configs/xxx.ymal" in run.sh.
 ```

 ## Acknowledgements